Watch Groundhog Day 2024: Punxsutawney Phil declares an early spring

 Masses of people came to Punxsutawney, Pa., to see the small town's famous groundhog perform his annua duty in person.
 But even more visited online to see live video streamed from the event.

-The event is being livestreamed on PCNTV, a Pennsylvania nonprofit, and by The Associated Press.
+The event was livestreamed on PCNTV, a Pennsylvania nonprofit, and by The Associated Press.

 It all comes with a caveat.

-"On average, Phil has gotten it right 40% of the time over the past 10 years," the National Oceanic and Atmospheric Administration said last year.
+"On average, Phil has gotten it right 30% of the time over the past 10 years," the National Oceanic and Atmospheric Administration said in an update Friday.

 Could anything symbolize our era more than legions of people using smartphones to learn whether a prognosticating rodent is predicting six more weeks of winter?